Changes to the land title system

 - all land dealings must be lodged electronically.
 This is referred to as ‘100% eConveyancing’.

 ORG hosted a live webinar on 7 September 2021 with a Q&A session, to help explain the changes happening after 11 October.
-Answers to questions asked during the live webinar will also be published here soon.
+Answers to questions asked during the live webinar are available below.

 Key changes from 11 October 2021